django-tastypie/django-tastypie/docs/tutorial.rst

 .. _#tastypie on irc.freenode.net: irc://irc.freenode.net/tastypie

-This tutorial assumes that you have a basic understand of Django as well as how proper REST-style APIs ought to work.
+This tutorial assumes that you have a basic understanding of Django as well as how proper REST-style APIs ought to work.
 We will only explain the portions of the code that are Tastypie-specific in any kind of depth.